 Infrastructure Backlog Ratio measures what proportion the backlog is against the total value of Council's infrastructure.
-Council's Infrastructure Backlog Ratio has a positive downward trend in the first 4 years, recording a decrease of 2.3% from 2.4% in 2019 to 0.09% in 2022.
-The infrastructure backlog will achieve the benchmark of 2% by 2020 and will be fully eliminated by 2023.
+Council's Infrastructure Backlog Ratio has a positive downward trend in the first 4 years, recording a decrease of 1.8% from 2% in 2020 to 0.01% in 2024.
+The infrastructure backlog will achieve the benchmark of 2% by 2020 and will be fully eliminated by 2024.

-Cost to bring assets to Agreed Service level - this ratio indicates proportion of the gross replacement cost of Council assets that have reached the intervention level set by Council based on the condition of the asset.
+Cost to bring assets to Agreed Service level indicates proportion of the gross replacement cost of Council assets that have reached the intervention level set by Council based on the condition of the asset.
 This ratio is simply the sum of the outstanding renewal works, valued as the work will be undertaken, compared to the total replacement cost of Council's assets.
-Council's Cost to bring to agreed level was revised in 2018 and stood at \$42 million.
-During the life of this plan this liability is also eliminated by 2027/28.
+During the life of this plan this liability is also eliminated by 2026/27.

-Over 10 years of this financial plan a total of \$247 million is invested into infrastructure asset renewals and the backlog, as well as the cost to agreed level of service is eliminated by the end of this financial plan (from \$16 million in 2018/19 for backlog and \$42 million in 2017/18 (for cost to agreed level of service) to nil by 2027/28.
+Over 10 years of this financial plan a total of \$257 million is invested into infrastructure asset renewals and the backlog, as well as the cost to agreed level of service is eliminated by the end of this financial plan.

-Council's Asset Maintenance Ratio is above benchmark at 100.9%.
+Council's Asset Maintenance Ratio is on average above benchmark at 109.3%.
 An indicator above 100% indicates Council is investing enough funds to stop the Infrastructure Backlog from growing.
 Council is committed to increase expenditure on asset maintenance in future to stop the increase in infrastructure backlog.
-Assets Maintenance expenditure is explained in more detail in the Funding strategy of this document.
+Asset maintenance expenditure is explained in more detail in the funding strategy section of this document.